emmagamma/teach/README.md

 git config --global user.email "your@email.com"
 ```

-Then you'll want user.name to match whatever you're using on github as your display name:
+Then replace "Your Display Name" with the same display name you're using on github, and run this command:

 ```bash
 git config --global user.name "Your Display Name"